yorkshire-and-humber-care-record/fhir-ig/fsh-tank/input/intro-notes/StructureDefinition-Interweave-OrganizationalTeam-intro.md

 **Definition** A sub-unit of workers which act as a team within an Organisation.

 ## Introduction
 This profile sets minimum expectations for the Organizational team, represented by an Organization FHIR resource.
 An Organizational Team is a sub-unit of workers which act as a team within an organisation.
 However, we do not need to model the individual team members here.
-It is simply enough to provide the name of the team, their contact details and which organisation they belong to (e.g. a local authority or private care provider).
-The resource is intended to be used for the practical purpose of getting in touch about a person's support.
-Typically, organisational teams will be the owners of assessments and services.
+It is simply enough to provide the name of the team, their contact details and which organisation they belong to (e.g. a local authority, NHS trust, private care provider etc).
+The resource is intended to be used for the practical purpose of getting in touch about a person's healthcare/support.
+In Social Care, organisational teams will typically be the owners of assessments and services.

 ### **Organizational Team coverage and references**